State court magistrate judge: Magistrates in Pennsylvania

-Pennsylvania has magisterial district judges, Philadelphia Arraignment Magistrates, and Pittsburgh Municipal Magistrates.
+Pennsylvania has magisterial district judges, as well as the Philadelphia Arraignment Magistrates and Pittsburgh Municipal Magistrates.
 Magisterial district judges are elected for six-year terms by the electors in the district that the magistrate judge serves.
 They serve alone in districts apportioned by the Supreme Court of Pennsylvania and exercise statewide jurisdiction, with limitations.
-They conduct criminal arraignments and preliminary hearings, issue arrest warrants and search warrants in some cases, hear civil disputes involving $12,000.00 or less, Landlord-Tenant disputes, except not matters involving title to real estate, issue temporary Protection from Abuse Act orders, decide traffic, game law, and fish and boat code cases, conduct marriages, administer oaths and affirmations, etc. They are state employees and supervise staffs which are county employees.
+They conduct criminal arraignments and preliminary hearings, issue arrest warrants and search warrants in some cases, hear civil disputes involving $12,000 or less, landlord-tenant disputes (except matters involving title to real estate), issue temporary Protection from Abuse Act orders, decide traffic, game law, and fish and boat code cases, conduct marriages, and administer oaths and affirmations.
+They are state employees and supervise staff which are county employees.

 Unlike judges in the county-level Courts of Common Pleas, or in the appellate courts, magistrates in Pennsylvania are not required to have law degrees.

 County Magistrates in South Carolina

 In South Carolina, magistrates are appointed to four-year terms by the Governor upon the advice and consent of the Senate.
-However, according to a previous governor of South Carolina, state senators largely control the process.
+However, according to a previous Governor of South Carolina, state senators largely control the process.
 Magistrates serve the county in which they are appointed and exercise county wide jurisdiction.
 They preside over civil and criminal cases, issue restraining orders, search and arrest warrants and conduct bond hearings (except as to a limited number of the most serious offenses such as murder), preliminary hearings, bench and jury trials.
 There are over 300 magistrates in the state, the majority of which have had no prior training in law.
 There are currently bills in the state Senate to reform how magistrates are chosen.

 Magistrates have jurisdiction in civil cases when the amount in controversy does not exceed $7,500 per side (example: Plaintiff sues for $7500 and Defendant counterclaims for $7500), in traffic and criminal cases (offenses carry a penalty range from 1 day up to 3 years, although most are 30 days) and Landlord-Tenant cases with no limit on the dollar amount involved.
 Magistrates are referred to by the litigants and lawyers that appear before them as "Judge" or "Your Honor."
 The South Carolina Constitution guarantees defendants the right to a trial by jury on all criminal charges.
 Juries in Magistrate's Courts are composed of six citizens.